Tax Governance Framework (“TGF”)

 Companies of a corporate group are generally expected to adhere to the same tax governance principles set by the parent company, as these should be cascaded down and applied consistently across the group.

-When you apply for TGF, you can rely on the group tax governance policy that is published by your parent company if the group tax governance policy applies to you.
+When you apply for TGF, you can rely on the group tax governance policy that is published by your parent company if the group tax governance policy applies to you and it is clear from the group tax governance policy that it applies to all companies under the group.

 I am part of a foreign multinational corporation and hence I have to adhere to the global tax governance policy that is published by my foreign parent company on the global corporate website.
 I am unable to publish my own local tax governance policy.
 Can I still apply for TGF?

-You can apply for TGF if the global tax governance policy is in line with the direction of TGF and you have put in place a tax governance structure that adheres to the TGF.
+You can apply for TGF if the global tax governance policy is in line with the direction of TGF.

 In lieu of publishing your own tax governance policy, you should specify on your website that you adhere to the global tax governance policy and provide the source.
-As part of your application, you should provide details on your tax governance structure and practices as these may not be reflected in the global tax governance policy.
+Alternatively, the global tax governance policy may also specify that the policy applies to your company (e.g. the policy applies to all companies under the global group).
+As part of your application, you should provide details on how your tax governance structure and practices are in adherence to the global policy.

-Do I have to renew my TGF Declaration Form?
+Do I have to renew my TGF status?

-No. The TGF Declaration Form is valid for as long as the tax governance policy remains published on your website or annual report adheres to the 3 building blocks of TGF and the tax governance practices are still in place.
+No. The TGF status is valid for as long as the tax governance policy remains published on your website or annual report and your tax governance practices continue to adhere to the 3 building blocks of TGF.

 IRAS may request for confirmation on your tax governance structure periodically to ensure that you are still adhering to the TGF.